Prevention watch

 Read more

-The Scottish Government’s ‘vision for health and social care in Scotland’ and being clear what we mean by prevention
+The Scottish Government’s ‘vision for health and social care in Scotland’

 In June 2024, the Cabinet Secretary for Health and Social Care outlined the Scottish Government’s ‘vision for the health and social care system’.
 The Cabinet Secretary in his speech, explicitly mentions prevention and early intervention together in the same sentence.
 Some members talked about one or both, and it often seemed that the two were being conflated.